dell/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/provisionprereqs.rst

 * (Recommended) Run ``prereq.sh`` to get the system ready to deploy Omnia.
 Alternatively, ensure that `Ansible 2.14 <https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html>`_ and `Python 3.9 <https://www.python.org/downloads/>`_ are installed on the system.

-* All target bare-metal servers should be reachable to the chosen control plane.
+* All target bare-metal servers (cluster nodes) should be reachable to the chosen control plane.

 * The UEFI boot setting should be configured in the BIOS settings before initiating PXE boot on the nodes.

+* Admin and BMC network switches should be configured before running the provision tool.
+For more information on configuring the switches, `click here <../AdvancedConfigurationsRHEL/ConfiguringSwitches/index.html>`_.

 * Set the IP address of the control plane.
 The control plane NIC connected to remote servers (through the switch) should be configured with two IPs (BMC IP and admin IP) in a shared LOM or hybrid set up.
 In the case dedicated network topology, a single IP (admin IP) is required.